Merry Christmas from our family to yours! 🎄🥂

 A physically pristine example from a well established cellar, the cork pulled clean and without so much as a hint of compromise.
 It was subsequently double decanted several hours in advance.
 The 2000 Margaux pours a deep garnet color with a near opaque core; medium+ viscosity with moderate staining of the tears.
 The nose: developing and simply stunning.
 A cornucopia of cassis, black bramble fruit, purple flowers, tobacco, new leather, cocoa, fine woody notes, dry gravelly earth and gorgeous baking spices.
 On the palate, the wine is dry with medium+ tannin and medium+ acid; the structure acting like the flying buttresses of Notre Dame.
 Confirming the notes from the nose, the finish is forever long and impossibly silky.
 Sensationally balanced.

 To my palate, this falls into the very small category of wines that require no additional inquest.
 It is utterly complete.
 And, when I consider the company and circumstances, perfect.
-Drink now with a healthy decant and through 2100. — a year ago
+Drink now with a healthy decant and through 2100. — 2 years ago

 Platonic ideal of Cab Franc.
-No notes. — a year ago
+No notes. — 2 years ago

 Deceivingly medium bodied, but I guess like most Bandols needs air to really strut its stuff.
 Deep red fruits and dark brambly on nose; on palate more black & ripe cherries, & that Provençal garrique herb blend in the background.
 Quite accessible at six years of bottle age.
 My second bottle & consistent with first.
 Not the first word on complexity but not the last either…. — 2 years ago